beegagliardi.com

 The methodology

-Most companies don’t have a CX problem because they lack tools.
-They have a CX problem because the tools don’t behave like a system.
+Most companies do not have a CX problem because they lack tools.
+They have a CX problem because the customer-facing surfaces and the internal workflows behind them do not behave like a system.

 The CX flywheel